 You know, genuine scientists are working hard to make sure that well over 99% of their argumentation works.
 They can't be satisfied with hints that 32% of their paper seems to make sense while it could have been just 31% ten years ago.
 One simply can't build any science on a conglomerate of ideas out of which only 32% seems to make sense.
 It's like building a skyscraper with 32% of bricks added in between 68% of sand.
 It won't work as a home.

-Hossenfelders, Smolins, Magueijos, Lewandowskis, and similar people have nothing to do with science.
+The lookalikes of the European blogger, Smolins, Magueijos, Lewandowskis, and similar people have nothing to do with science.
 What they do may superficially resemble science in the eyes of a layman who has no clue how to verify any claim.
 But none of the things they do really works – just like the wooden phones of the cargo cultists in the well-known analogous story.
 And whenever something important is found by others or, much less frequently, by themselves, they make sure that they deny or forget all these things as soon as possible.
 Their original dogmas and misconceptions are always and forever more important for them than any new evidence, any opportunity to learn a lesson.
-They're stuck in a stinky cesspool where no valuable material floats and they're trying to throw the content of the cesspool into all directions in the effort to pretend that they're good enough because the whole world is a giant cesspool.
+They're stuck in a not so fresh environment where no valuable material floats and they're trying to throw the content of the environment into all directions in the effort to pretend that they're good enough because the whole world is one huge mess.

-But the whole world is not a cesspool.
+But the whole world is not one huge mess.